ddlws/radamsa-raku/README.md

 Raku bindings for radamsa, a general purpose fuzzer https://gitlab.com/akihe/radamsa

 When you have to start fuzzing RIGHT NOW, radamsa is hard to beat.
-However, hidden under a mountain of parentheses in the radamsa git repo is real black magic, libradamsa, which is what this repo is all about.
-This is multithreaded fuzzing on easy mode, so get started.
+However, hidden under a mountain of parentheses in the radamsa git repo is real black magic, libradamsa, which is what these bindings are actually for.
+This is multithreaded fuzzing on easy mode.

 ### Installation

 > `zef install Radamsa`

-Radamsa source code is included but needs to be built.
-This requires a C compiler.
+The build fetches radamsa source from https://gitlab.com/akihe/radamsa and builds libradamsa.so.
 It'll take a minute.

 ### Using it